Lincoln Transit to Relocate Two Bus Stops August 22 - 104-1 The Blaze

 Lincoln Transit to Relocate Two Bus Stops August 22

-Lincoln, NE (August 15, 2022) Beginning Monday, August 22, StarTran will move two bus stops currently located on “N” Street between South 10th and South 11th streets to nearby locations.
+(KFOR News August 20, 2022) Beginning Monday, August 22, StarTran transit system will move two bus stops currently located on “N” Street between South 10th and South 11th streets to nearby locations.
 The relocation will allow the Gold’s building demolition to continue while keeping StarTran’s riders safe from construction.

 Bus Stop One will relocate to the intersection of “N” and South 11th Street on the southwest corner, next to Latitude Apartments.
 Bus Stop One serves Route 41-Havelock, Route 54-Veteran’s Hospital, and Route 56-Sheridan.